kugimiya/etp-ts/README.md

 This is an experimental project created to practice a library for a thread pool, as well as for a stress test of this library in various scenarios

 ## Features

 - Does not require a separate file for the logic of the worker
 - TypeScript
 - Zero dependencies
 - async/await API

+## Requirements And Advices
+### Requirements
+`worker` code should be (see Example section):
+- placed in async function
+- take one argument
+- should be named as `main`
+### Advices
+- if the result of parallelization is composed in an array, I recommend that this array as SharedArrayBuffer be transferred to worker, and mutate it there
+- it also is related to sending large arrays to workers (>100 items); remember that node.js serves as sending to workers, so the serialization of arrays really consumes a lot of CPU time, and almost always in this case you need to use SharedArrayBuffer
+- remember that the main thread has bottleneck to send a large number of tasks to workers; so, if you send more than 10,000 tasks in one cycle, then the main thread simply will not have time to send tasks and take results, smoothly distributing the load on workers

 ## The Results Of The Experiment